 Click To Get A Valuation Of Your Victor Vasarely Artworks.
-You’ll get a confidential fair market valuation of your art and its marketability.
+You’ll get a confidential fair market valuation of your art.
 If you’re interested in selling, we pay cash for Victor Vasarely art and take consignments to the gallery.

 Artist Victor Vasarely was a true polymath and one of the few genuine innovators in 20th century art.
 His artwork is both mathematical and powerful, transcending both to create a unique experience for the viewer.
 Many artists pushed the envelope, but few created an entirely new one.
 Even if you’re not familiar with Victor Vasarely artworks, you’ll likely recognize it by its style.

 Born in Pécs, Hungary in 1906, Victor Vasarely moved to Pieštany, Slovakia as a small boy and spent most of his childhood there.
 His early life is not well documented, but we do know his family traveled a great deal across the Eastern Europe.
 And that as boy he wasn’t very interested in art, preferring the scientific disciplines.

 At the age of 19 Vasarely began schooling for a medical degree in Budapest, where his family had recently relocated.
 This only lasted two years, because he decided he wanted to be an artist.
 He began with traditional painting techniques and theory.
 In 1929 he enrolled at the Sándor Bortnyik private academy.
 Bortnyik was an avant garde artist and the school a hotbed of artistic experimentation.
 He also advocated the Bauhaus movement, and his workshop (Mühely in Hungarian) had the nickname of the Hungarian Bauhaus.